 - Helping social media presence.

 To pursue a course in Marketing Management, students have to clear an exam at the university or sometimes just apply.
 Like in India, you have to clear some examinations like:

-Reasons to opt Marketing Management:
+Reasons to opt for Marketing Management:

 Marketing is a broad subject that covers various aspects.
-It helps an organization to generate revenue through the right promotion and marketing of its products and services to the right customers.
+It helps an organization generate revenue through the right promotion and marketing of its products and services to the right customers.

 - The term marketing management is often misunderstood as a single function, but it is not so.
-It includes various functions that help the marketing department of an organisation to effectively reach out to the target audience and sell their product.
+It includes various functions that help the marketing department of an organisation to effectively reach out to the target audience and sell its product.

 - While completing a marketing degree, students learn market research, public relations, advertising, promotions, direct marketing, sales promotion, services marketing and brand management.

-- Diverse group of students: Marketing courses attract people from diverse backgrounds because it is one of the most popular courses in any institute or university.
+- A diverse group of students: Marketing courses attract people from diverse backgrounds because it is one of the most popular courses in any institute or university.
 Students from all streams are encouraged to pursue this course since it is considered as an important element in almost all sectors of the economy.

 - Different specialisations: Marketing courses are offered in four main areas – advertising and public relations (APR), sales promotion (SP), market research (MR) and market planning (MP).
 Students can opt for any one or more than one specialisation according to their choice

 - Marketing management is a highly rewarding degree that offers various job opportunities and excellent wages.
 If you want to make money while doing something satisfying and challenging, then this might just be your calling!